-Under Northampton Township’s Mailbox Replacement Policy it limits repairs by the Township where a snowplow comes into direct contact with a mailbox or post, and specifically states that the Township is not responsible for damage cause by plowed snow.
+Under Northampton Township’s Mailbox Replacement Policy, it limits the responsibility of the Township where a snowplow comes into direct contact with a mailbox or post, and specifically states that the Township is not responsible for damage caused by plowed snow.

 Residents are also reminded that they are responsible for clearing their mailbox area of snow to ensure mail delivery.

 What To Do If Your Mailbox Is Damaged

 In the event that your mailbox is damaged during snow removal operations you should do the following:

 - Take photos of the damaged mailbox

 - Complete the Mailbox Damage Form.
 This can be submitted online, faxed to 215-357-1251, or dropped off at the Administration Building, 55 Township Road, Richboro.